Md. officials wanted Black leaders not to use the term ‘police brutality.’ They resisted.

 She declined to answer questions.

 The 16-member commission, which is charged with documenting and promoting the history of African Americans in Maryland, includes prominent Black lawmakers, activists and community leaders, among them Rep. Kweisi Mfume (D-Md.), a former NAACP chief.
-The Banneker-Douglass Museum, located in Annapolis, is the state’s official museum on African American history.
+The Banneker-Douglass Museum, in Annapolis, is the state’s official museum on African American history.

 Discussion over the phrase “police brutality” first came up in June when the commission and the museum published a statement in response to the killing of Floyd, the two individuals who spoke on the condition of anonymity said.